"The New Testament was originally passed on in Tradition. This is what Jesus commanded (Matthew 28:18-21)."

 "The original Scriptures were not written in English.
 Nor were they written in modern Greek.
 They were written in ancient Greek and Latin.
 And they were written by Catholics who were simply writing down Catholic Doctrine.
 The same Doctrine which Jesus Christ passed down."

 The original New Testament was not composed in Latin.
 The Vulgate was a translation of the original manuscripts, and not without textual defects.
+Moreover, it is not as though the vast majority of New Testament scholars who are acquainted with Koine Greek would affirm the perpetual virginity of Mary.

 Notice how De Maria continually argues in a circle as he fights tooth and nail for the Roman Catholic dogma of Mary's perpetual virginity.
 The Roman Catholic Church is infallible because the Roman Catholic Church has just got to be infallible.